 It’s typically not difficult to choose food and beverages for Halloween parties, but if you’ve set a theme, carry over that theme to the food spread.
 You can even label goodies with spooky names and decorate around the tables accordingly.
 For party activities, most people will simply mingle while others dance, and if it’s a costume party, consider holding a costume contest.

-Do you want to take advantage of the services of an event planner in Lowell, IN for your Halloween party?
+Do you want to take advantage of the services of an event planner in Northwest Indiana for your Halloween party?
 Call Signature Banquets today!